gptme

 gptme-agent status # check on it

-Bob is the reference implementation β a production autonomous agent with 1700+ completed sessions.
-Bob opens PRs, reviews code, fixes CI, manages his own task queue, maintains 100+ behavioral lessons, posts on Twitter, responds on Discord, and writes blog posts.
+Bob is the reference implementation β a production autonomous agent that's been running continuously since late 2024.
+Bob opens PRs, reviews code, fixes CI, manages his own task queue, maintains a growing set of behavioral lessons, posts on Twitter, responds on Discord, and writes blog posts.

 Multiple specialized agents can run in parallel β e.g. Bob (engineering) and Alice (personal assistant & orchestration) β coordinating through shared infrastructure.